AnimaApp/anima-dsa/packages/style-dictionary/README.md

 # Style Dictionary helper to convert design tokens

-This package contain transforms and parser for design tokens.
+This package contains transformers and parsers for design token workflows that use Style Dictionary

 ## Install